alf45tar/PedalinoMini/README.md

 - [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) for Android
 - [Espressif Esptouch](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) for iOS

+If the WiFi network is not available PedalinoMini™ will create an hotspot WiFi network for you.
+Connect all your device to it.

 ### Boot procedure

 - On power on Pedalino will try to connect to the last know access point
 - If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode
-- Start one of the tested apps to configure SSID and password
+- Start one of the suggested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 15 seconds it enters into WPS mode
 - Press WPS button on your WiFi router
 - If it doesn't receive any SSID and password during the next 15 seconds it switch to AP mode